ShivanshShukla/LearnTech/README.md

 The backend is currently under progress.
+## 26 May 2o24

+1. completed with minor css bugs and connected major pages
+2. started working on quiz api that will fetch questions from the backend and display it on the frontend.

 ## 25 May 2024

 1. Completed with edit questions and display questions on the server side as of now`✔`